TidalCub/Uni-PHP/README.md

 ```

 ## Validation
-*Your validation depends on the requiered forms*
+*Your validation depends on the required forms*

-To get your from input values: `$_POST["input_name"]`
+To get your form input values: `$_POST["input_name"]`
 **Validating Emails**
-Steralise the input
+Sterilise the input
 `filter_var($_POST["Email"], FILTER_VALIDATE_EMAIL)`
-this will use a PHP built in function to filter the input.
-This can be used by asssigning to a veriable or in an if statment to check if its a valid email.
+this will use a PHP built-in function to filter the input.
+This can be used by assigning to a variable or in an if statement to check if it's a valid email.

-Perform a regex to insure it is in the form of an expected email.
+Perform a regex to ensure it is in the form of an expected email.
 `preg_match('/^\w+([\.-]?\w+)*@\w+([\.-]?\w+)*(\.\w{2,3})+$/', $email)`
-*when used in an if statment, if it matches it will return true*
+*when used in an if statement, if it matches it will return true*

 **Validating Passwords**
-Steralise the input
+Sterilise the input
 `$password = htmlspecialchars($_POST["Password"])`

 Perform a regex to ensure it: